eChook/documentation/README.md

 Please feel free to add comments and start discussions on this document as you go.

+You can download a PDF of this document [here](https://www.gitbook.com/download/pdf/book/echook/echook-documentation).

 ## The idea behind eChook

 The original eChook nano board and the eChook Companion app came about because of a need for data display and logging on the Driven and weChook racing cars.